AntonWeaver/nn_model_response/README.md

 This is response App for developed NN model.
 The main idea - create a simple app to get some responce from NN model: input text -> text output from the model.

-The model used for the project: github.com/AntonWeaver/hazop_mlc
+The model used for the project: github.com/AntonWeaver/hazop_mlc (see embeddings.pt file)

 The project includes:
 - Working with FastAPI & Uvicorn (server staff)